CARTAvis/manual_source/source/analysis_tools.rst

 Spectral line query
 -------------------
 CARTA supports an *initial* implementation of spectral line ID overlay on a spectral profiler widget based on the data from the Splatalogue service (https://splatalogue.online).
 The query is made by defining a spectral range in frequency or wavelength and optionally a lower limit of CDMS/JPL line intensity (log).
 The spectral range can be defined as from-to or center-width.
-Other filters, such as filtering by species name, or enery range, etc., can be applied *after* the data are retrived from the  Splatalogue.
+Other filters, such as filtering by species name, or energy range, etc., can be applied *after* the data are retrieved from the  Splatalogue.

 .. note::
    The current implementation has some limitations when making a query to the Splatalogue service:

    * The allowed maximum query range, equivalent in frequency, is 20 GHz.
    * The actual query is made with a frequency range in MHz rounded to integer.
-   * When an intensity limit is applied, only the lines from CDMS and JPL catalogues will be returned.
+   * When an intensity limit is applied, only the lines from CDMS and JPL catalogs will be returned.
    * Up to 100000 lines are displayed.

    Improvements of the above limitations will be made in future releases.